imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 ## Geographic restriction

-ImageKit provides geographic restriction using [AWS CloudFront distribution's Geo restriction feature](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html).

-You can restrict access to assets from your distribution using geographic restriction at the country level.
-CloudFront uses `MaxMind` GeoIP databases to determine the user's location.
-It also uses `ISO 3166-1-alpha-2` country codes.
+ImageKit provides geographic restriction that allows you to restrict access to assets from your distribution at the country level.

 There are three options for geographic restriction-